A Beginner’s Guide to Sales Lead Management & How to Win At It

 You can send a lot of emails pertaining to the webinar that can also act as lead nurturing.
 Outside of the reminders that the webinar is coming up in X days, you might email your attendees and ask what they’d like to hear about in the webinar.

-Send feedback requests after every webinar, because if you don’t understand the impact of your effort, it can go to waste.
+Send feedback requests after every webinar because it can go to waste if you don’t understand the impact of your sales and marketing effort.

 Use SEO for Lead Generation